 Sight is incredibly precious and we live in an increasingly visual world.
 Levels of avoidable sight loss in the UK are unacceptably high.
-Fifty per cent of sight loss is avoidable.
+Around half of all sight loss is preventable.

 Public health messages on the consequences of smoking, obesity, diabetes or high blood pressure rarely highlight that an outcome could be the loss of your sight.

 Ensuring people access eye care services appropriately and are supported to take medicines as needed are crucial elements to preventing avoidable sight loss.

 Diabetic retinopathy is one of the leading causes of visual impairment and blindness in the UK, particularly among working age people.
 This research report investigates trends in prevalence and incidence of diabetic retinopathy in the UK.

 Eye health care in Wales: Increasing awareness of eye health and primary eye health care to people from at risk Black and Minority Ethnic communities.

 The State of the Nation 2016 report contains the latest research and evidence on the state of eye health in the UK in 2016.
 It contains the data and insight that commissioners, policy makers, service providers and professionals working in the health, care and voluntary sectors need in order to make a difference.

 This research briefing describes a pilot in South Wales which explored barriers to accessing eye care services and sought to identify potential interventions to prevent avoidable sight loss.

 This research briefing describes a pilot in Bradford to help people live well with diabetes and reduce sight loss.

 This research briefing describes a pilot glaucoma case finding service based in the London borough of Hackney, targeting the African Caribbean community.